 Joseph W. Dews IV was elected to serve as a director on April 10, 2014.
-Mr. Dews has been a partner at AGC Partners, an advisory-only technology investment bank since July 2012.
-Prior to that, Mr. Dews held various positions, including Managing Director and partner, at ThinkEquity LLC from May 2007 to July 2012, and held various positions, including Managing Director and principal, at Needham & Company from February 2001 to May 2007, both technology investment banks.
+Mr. Dews has been a Partner at AGC Partners, an advisory-only technology investment bank since July 2012, and leads AGC's Semiconductor Technology and Energy & Environmental Technology practices.
+Prior to that, Mr. Dews held various positions, including Managing Director and Partner, at ThinkEquity LLC from May 2007 to July 2012, and held various positions, including Managing Director and Principal, at Needham & Company from February 2001 to May 2007, both technology investment banks.
 Mr. Dews has acted as a strategic and financial advisor to numerous public and private technology companies in the U.S. and internationally, including assessing corporate strategies and evaluating options for fund raising, share repurchases and acquisitions of businesses.
-In addition to his experience as an investment banker, Mr. Dews has a technical background including a Bachelor of Science in Applied & Engineering Physics from Cornell University and approximately two years of experience in the semiconductor industry working as a Field Applications Engineer for Cirrus Logic KK.
-Among other attributes, skills, experiences and qualifications, the Board believes that Mr. Dews' over 20 years of experience as an investment banker and familiarity with the semiconductor industry uniquely positions him to contribute strategic insight, acquisition knowledge, and other valuable contributions as one of our directors.
+In addition to his experience as an investment banker, Mr. Dews has a technical background including a Bachelors of Science in Applied & Engineering Physics from Cornell University and approximately two years of experience in the semiconductor industry working as a Field Applications Engineer for Cirrus Logic KK.
+Among other attributes, skills, experiences and qualifications, the Board believes that Mr. Dews' over 20 years of experience as an investment banker and familiarity with the semiconductor industry uniquely positions him to contribute strategic insight, acquisition creativity, and other valuable contributions as one of our directors.

 William Kraut was elected to serve as a director on January 8, 2013.
 Mr. Kraut was an audit partner with EisnerAmper LLP until he retired in August 2011.
 From December 1980 until July 2010 he was partner in charge of the audit practice, for both public and non-public companies, as well as partner in charge of quality control functions within the firm of Amper, Politziner & Mattia LLP until it combined with Eisner LLP to form EisnerAmper LLP in July 2010.
-From December 2011 through December 2017, Mr. Kraut has been a partner of Newport Board Group LLC which provides strategic advisory and risk management consulting services to companies in various industries.
+Since December 2011, Mr. Kraut has been a partner of Newport Board Group LLC which provides consulting services to companies in various industries.
 Among other attributes, skills, experiences and qualifications, the Board believes that Mr. Kraut's accounting experience as a certified public accountant at a national accounting firm, including 30 years as an audit partner, give him insight into corporate finance trends and practices and in-depth understanding and familiarity with generally accepted accounting principles and internal control procedures.
-In 2014, Mr. Kraut was designated a Board Governance Fellow by the National Association of Corporate Directors (the "NACD").
-In February 2017, Mr. Kraut became cybersecurity certified by the NACD and Carnegie Mellon University.
 These attributes, skills, experiences and qualifications allows Mr. Kraut to make a valuable contribution as one of our directors and as the Chairman of our Audit Committee.